-Replacing missing or extracted teeth
+Replacing missing or extracted teeth with Dental Implants

-Dental implants have become our favored way to replace missing teeth lost due to periodontal disease, catastrophic decay, or by an accident or injury.
+Dental implants have become our favored way to replace missing teeth.
+Teeth can be lost due to periodontal disease, advanced decay, or by an accident or injury.
 Dental implants act as substitutes for the roots of your missing teeth.
-Similar to artificial joints, dental implants are made of a specially treated titanium that is totally biocompatable.
-Human bone is actually attracted to the titanium and will grow towards and attach to the surface of these fixtures.
-These fixtures can be placed into the jawbone in the location of a missing tooth and will serve as a foundation or support for a replacement tooth crown that looks and feels and functions just like your natural teeth.
-Implants can also be used to secure, stabilize, or support dentures and bridges.
+Similar to artificial joints, dental implants are made of a specially treated titanium that is totally bio-compatable.
+Human bone is actually attracted to the titanium implants and will grow towards and attach to the surface.
+These fixtures can be placed into the jawbone in the location of a missing tooth and will serve as a foundation or support for a replacement tooth crown.
+They will look, feel and function just like your natural teeth.
+Implants can also be used to hold or support dentures and bridges.

 Implants in a Day